zeromq/czmq/README.txt

 * Defining macros that rename exotic library functions to more conventional names: do this in czmq_prelude.h.
 * Reimplementing specific methods to use a non-standard API: this is typically needed on Windows.
 Do this in the relevant class, using #ifdefs to properly differentiate code for different platforms.

+### Hints to Contributors

+CZMQ is a nice, neat library, and you may not immediately appreciate why.
+Read the CLASS style guide please, and write your code to make it indistinguishable from the rest of the code in the library.
+That is the only real criteria for good style: it's invisible.

+Don't include system headers in source files.
+The right place for these is czmq_prelude.h.
+If you need to check against configured libraries and/or headers, include platform.h in the source before including czmq.h.

+Do read your code after you write it and ask, "Can I make this simpler?"
+We do use a nice minimalist and yet readable style.
+Learn it, adopt it, use it.

 ### Code Generation

 We generate the zsockopt class using [https://github.com/imatix/gsl GSL], using a code generator script in scripts/sockopts.gsl.
+We also generate the project files.

 ### This Document